xinwenfu/VChat_Brute_Force/README.md

     https://github.com/DaintyJet/VChat_Brute_Force/assets/60448620/001e199c-0874-4224-8eee-dea220ce3160

-### Automatically Restart vulnserver.exe when it crashes
+### Automatically Restart vchat.exe when it crashes
 While brute-forcing the base address of the DLL, some bad guesses will crash the target VChat process.
 We need to write a simple *batch* (bat) file for VChat to restart it automatically, this will simplify the exploitation process.

 Create and run the [restart.bat](./SourceCode/restart.bat) batch file.
 For this to work, the batch file and *vchat.exe* need to be in the same directory.